JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 A party may push itself to travel extra distance in a day, gaining a 50% increase in Travel Points (see the Travel Points Per Day table).
 This requires a 16 hour travel day, including 12 solid hours of travel.

 **Exhaustion:** Following a forced march, characters must rest for a full day or become exhausted (see [[Hazards and Challenges#Exhaustion]]).
 Characters who forced march again without resting suffer cumulative exhaustion penalties (–1 per day).

-### Travelling on Roads and Tracks

-The Referee tracks the party’s position along roads or tracks as they travel.

-**Travel Point cost:** 6 miles costs 2 Travel Points, unaffected by the type of terrain or the number of hexes passed through.
-On the Referee’s hex map (DCB), roads and tracks are annotated with 6 mile marker points.

-**Hex features:** The party may explore any features along the roadside in hexes they pass through.
-Features further from the road are missed.

 ### Travelling Wild